-6.4 Consideration of expenditure by Adelaide Oval SMA Limited in determining expenditure against the \$535 million limit
+6.2 Consideration of expenditure by Adelaide Oval SMA Limited in determining expenditure against the \$535 million limit

-Following the completion of arrangements to advance funds to AOSMA, DPTI obtained confirmation from the Crown Solicitor's Office that funding from the Commonwealth Government was not public money for the purposes of determining the application of the limit and that expenditure of Commonwealth or AFL funds should not be included in assessing expenditure against the limit.
+DPTI obtained confirmation from the Crown Solicitor's Office that funding from the Commonwealth Government was not public money for the purposes of determining the application of the limit and that expenditure of Commonwealth or AFL funds should not be included in assessing expenditure against the limit.

-Consistent with the Crown Solicitor's Office advice the funding provided to AOSMA, and expenditure by AOSMA of the Commonwealth funds, have been excluded from the amount of public money made available and expended with respect to the \$535 million limit as required by term of reference one.
+Consistent with this advice the Commonwealth and AFL funds have been excluded from the amount of public money made available and expended with respect to the \$535 million limit as required by term of reference one.